ismqui/facturas/README.md

 **TODO:**
 - Refactorizar facturas_file.ex.
 - Tratamiento de clientes.
-- Get values for csv file and directory from environment
+- divide bills in one file per year.
 - Create a user logging
 - Transform into a GenServer